Woman of the Year is an honor given to a female faculty member dedicated to student education and committed to diversity.

 The nominator should submit the following documents using the online form, being sure to highlight the ways in which the nominee meets the above criteria.

 A person may only be nominated one time each year.
 If multiple nominations are received for the same person, the person submitting the second nomination of a candidate will be notified.

 Nominations will only be considered once all required information has been received and are due by 4:00pm on Wednesday, March 15, 2023.

-If you have questions about the nomination process, you may contact the committee chairperson, Dr. Audra Merfeld-Langston, at 573-341-4997 or email@example.com.
+If you have questions about the nomination process, you may contact the committee chairperson, Dr. Kathleen Sheppard, at 573-341-4814 or firstname.lastname@example.org

 The award is funded by Missouri S&T alumna and Board of Trustees member Cindy Tang, Econ,’85.
 Thanks to her generosity, each recipient of the Woman of the Year Award receives professional development funds and a personal gift.
 Learn more about Ms. Tang.